 A vitamin B-12 deficiency may cause fatigue as it can impair a person’s ability to produce red blood cells, which transport oxygen throughout the body.
 Severe deficiency may begin affecting the nerves, which may result in a metallic taste in the mouth.

 The hormones in the body fluctuate during pregnancy.
-This oscillation can affect the senses, which can cause specific cravings and make some foods or smells seem disgusting.
+This oscillation can affect the senses, which can cause specific cravings and make some foods or smells unappealing.

-Women may also experience headaches, dizziness, and morning sickness when pregnant.
+Individuals may also experience headaches, dizziness, and morning sickness during pregnancy.

 Central nervous system disorders

-This change is temporary, and a normal sense of taste should return eventually.
-Various expert tips are available to help people undergoing cancer treatment enjoy foods as normally as possible.
+This change is typically temporary.
+Various tips are available to help people undergoing cancer treatment enjoy foods as normally as possible.
+These include:

 The doctor will ask questions about the person’s symptoms and past medical history.
 Depending on the answers, they will either conduct a focused exam of the head and neck or perform a full physical exam.

-The treatment for metallic taste and fatigue will depend on the underlying cause of these symptoms.
+The treatment for metallic taste and fatigue will depend on the underlying cause.

 With some causes, such as pregnancy and cancer treatment, the metallic taste and fatigue will resolve in time.
 Other causes may require changes to the person’s diet or medications.

-A person should always consult a doctor before making any changes to their prescription medications.
+A person should always consult a healthcare professional before making any changes to their prescription medications.

 |Hay fever||Allergy medication and avoiding allergy triggers|